catalyst-cooperative/pudl-usage-metrics/README.md

 ## Add new data sources

 To add a new data source to the dagster repo, add new modules to the `raw` and `core` and `out` directories and add these modules to the corresponding jobs.
-Once the dataset has been tested locally, run a complete backfill for the job that uses the `PostgresManager` to populate the Cloud SQL database.
+Once the dataset has been tested locally, run a complete backfill for the job with `METRIC_PROD_ENV="prod"` to populate the Cloud SQL database.